tfeb/tfeb-lisp-hax/README.md

 **`binding`** is a form, directly within whose body several special binding forms are available.
 These forms are:

 - `bind` will bind local variables or functions, corresponding to `let*` or `labels` respectively;
+- `bind/macro` will bind local macros or symbol macros, corresponding to `macrolet` or `symbol-macrolet` respectively;
 - `bind/values` will bind multiple values, corresponding to `multiple-value-bind`;
 - `bind/destructuring` corresponds to `destructuring-bind`.